noesrichard/proyecto-economia/README.md

-# Loan Management System
+# Amortization Table System

-This project is an Angular application designed to manage loans, deadlines, and taxes.
-It provides functionality for three types of users: admin, assessors, and users.
-The admin user has the authority to create banks and assign assessors.
-Assessors are responsible for managing tax values and deadlines, while users can utilize the loan simulation feature.
-The simulation feature allows users to view a table displaying the payment schedule for two amortization systems: German and French.
+This project is an Angular application designed to generate amortization tables for loans.
+The system provides two different amortization systems: German and French.
+Users can simulate loans by inputting the loan amount, interest rate, and duration, and the application will generate a table displaying the payment schedule.

 ## Getting Started